-Any updates for this section is part of and included in the FY 2022 Broward County CAPER.
+Any updates for this section are part of and included in the FY 2022 Broward County

-Weston has contracted with Broward County to implement their Consolidated Plan.
+CAPER.Coconut Creek has contracted with Broward County to implement their Consolidated Plan.
 In 2021, the State Housing Initiative Partnership's Affordable Housing Advisory Committee (AHAC) made several recommendations to the Broward County Board of County Commissioners to help eliminate some of the barriers to affordable housing.
 The recommendations are as follows: